mediadrop/mediadrop/doc/install/index.rst

 ----------------------------------

 Now that MediaCore itself is installed and the basics are configured, we can test it out using the Paste server.
-It's bundled with TG/Pylons so you have it already, simply run:
+It's bundled with Pylons so you have it already, simply run:

 .. sourcecode:: bash